 She was my best friend.

 But things changed like they always do.
 She was 20, and I was 19 when we started dating.
-Kids.
+Technically adults; still kids in reality.
 Then we became young adults trying (unsuccessfully) to 'find ourselves'.
-Her job sucked the life out of her.
+Her job seemed to all but suck the life out of her.
 Mine was ok, but I certainly wasn’t fulfilled or passionate about it by any means.
 We would get home, eat dinner, watch TV, maybe some sexy time, more likely bed.
 Work.
 Eat.
 TV.
 Sleep.
 Repeat.

 Sure, we were different in a lot of ways, but everyone is.
 That wasn’t the real problem.
 I thought being a generally good person was the same as being a good partner – it’s not.